About India-Scotland Season

 Drawing on Scotland’s reputation as the home of tartan noir, a Scottish crime writing delegation will see authors Doug Johnstone and Lin Anderson join agents Jenny Brown and Esha Chatterjee for events in Edinburgh and Kolkata to develop connections between Scottish and Indian writers.
 The Bloody Scotland Crime Writing Festival will seek to build a reader base for contemporary Scottish authors through an online writers’ residency hosted on a popular Indian books website.

-Photography collective Document Scotland will present an exhibition in both countries between August and December 2017, with workshops for young people in each location.
+Photography collective Document Scotland presented an exhibition in India at the National Institute of Design, Ahmedabad in September 2017, with workshops for young people.
 A further project will identify artists for a digital photography exchange between Street Level Photoworks in Glasgow and the National Institute of Design in Ahmedabad.

 Katy West and Glasgow School of Art will expand the India Street textiles exhibition shown in 2016 at Tramway in Glasgow.
 Focused in Ahmedabad, Gujarat, their projects will include workshops for students to share knowledge of the textiles industries in both countries.

 The team behind the Counterflows music festival in Glasgow will focus on mentorship and collaboration with contributions from Rian Treanor, composers Mark Fell and Nakul Krishnamurthy; percussionist Anantha R Krishnan and violinist Dr Lalitha Muthuswamy.
 Activities will take place in Fort Kochin, Chennai and Kolkata.
 Read more about the schedule of events in December 2017 here.

 Class Act India will see Edinburgh’s Traverse Theatre partner with Mumbai’s Rage Theatre from November 2017 to February 2018 to connect young people from diverse backgrounds through workshops led by Scottish playwrights.